 I have been a researcher and consultant in the field of organizational and community narrative since 1999.
 Over the years of this work, as story projects came and went, I kept thinking about the fact that the wonderful ideas and techniques I was developing were bottled up and available only to giant corporations, government agencies, and academic institutions with money and knowledge and power.
-While being grateful that those powerful bodies were willing to pay me to do this work, I could see that the people most in need of story techniques were Margaret Mead's small groups of thoughtful, committed citizens trying to change the world.
+I was grateful that those powerful bodies were willing to pay me to do this work, but I could also see that the people most in need of story techniques were Margaret Mead's small groups of thoughtful, committed citizens trying to change the world.